 Since it was a wine themed weekend, we ordered a bottle of rosé one night and a red the next.
 They didn’t have any wine options from their own winery, which seemed like an odd choice on their part.

-Obviously, I also had to try the micheladas, and they were amazing.
-However, the price tag ($10!) deterred us from ordering another.
+Obviously, Nick and I also ordered a michelada, which were amazing minus price tag ($10).
 That’s the only thing about Cuatro Cuatros, the prices are definitely on the more expensive side for the area.

-The best reason to trek to Cuatro Cuatros is for the view.
+The #1 reason to make the trek over to Cuatro Cuatros is for the view.
 The coastline stretches out endlessly in both directions and the scenery looks similar to Northern California and Big Sur.
-As always, I recommend you go during sunset when the colors are the prettiest, and you can watch the sun sink beneath the ocean.
+As always, I recommend you go during sunset when the colors are the prettiest.
+Order a bottle of wine, sit back and watch the sun sink beneath the ocean.

 Tip: Make sure to check out the restrooms!
 The stalls all have open backs with perfect views.

-Down the hill from Bar Bura is Cuatro Cuatros’ boutique hotel, Cabanas Cuatro Cuatros.
-14 glamping tents are nestled among the vineyards; and similar to Encuentro Guadalupe, it was built with the intent of combining luxury with landscape.
+If you’re looking for a unique camping experience in Baja California.. right down the hill from Bar Bura sits Cuatro Cuatros’ boutique hotel, Cabanas Cuatro Cuatros.
+14 glamping tents are nestled among the vineyards; and similar to Encuentro Guadalupe’s eco-lofts, they was built with the intent of combining luxury with landscape.